openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_mgev/docs/index.rst

    1. Charger is plugged in without power, car is locked and goes to sleep.
    2. Charger is then powered on and car starts charging.

 GWM authentication is required for Thai cars as GWM will be locked and no PIDs can be accessed (simiarly to Zombie mode but this happens all the time rather than just during the above scenario).
-Note: GWM authentication does not work with UK/EU's Zombie mode.
+Note: GWM authentication does not work as a mitigation for UK/EU's Zombie mode.

-When the BCM is polled, UK/EU cars' alarm (horn) can go off so this is disabled in the UK/EU vehicle type.
+When the BCM is polled, UK/EU cars' alarm (horn) can go off so this is disabled in the UK/EU code.

 Other Countries
 ^^^^^^^^^^^^^^^